DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/sonarqube.md

 ---
 ## SonarQube Scan (Aggregates findings per cwe, title, description, file\_path.)

-SonarQube output file can be imported in HTML format.
+SonarQube output file can be imported in HTML format or JSON format.

 To generate the report, see
 <https://github.com/soprasteria/sonar-report>